DYoung466/GroupB2_COM528_AE1/README.md

   * The application should interact with the bank service and money should be transfered between accounts/

 ## Feature list
+* The program features a simple and effective user interface, formatted through bootstrap
+* Writes details to the properties DAO file
+* Logs all transactions
+* ### (Doesn't check luhn code i think (?))
+* Users are able to:
+     * Enter their card number, name, expiry date, cvv code
+     * Enter and submit a transaction
+     * Refund the transaction

 ## Setting up the project